kearnz/autoimpute/CONTRIBUTING.md

 * Keep us updated!
 If you have more info to provide after the fact, follow up with us in a comment.

 ## Pull Requests
-We've open sourced Autoimpute early on so colleagues and students can use the package.
-That being said, we still have a long way to go before our first official, stable release.
-Therefore, we **will not accept pull requests until after our first release**.
-Once the release is complete, we welcome new contributors to collaborate with us.
-Until then, feel free to request new features, following the guidelines specified in the [New Features](#new-features) section.
+We've open sourced `autoimpute` early on so colleagues and students can use the package.
+We have completed what we feel is the first phase of `autoimpute`, and we are preparing to accept pull requests from those who want to contribute.

-Once we are ready to start accepting pull requests, we'll update the contributing doc with our guidelines for pull requests.
+A pull request template is coming shortly!
+Once ready, we'll update the contributing doc with our guidelines for pull requests.
 We'll include our expectations regarding coding style and, depending on what you're working on, coding requirements for the pull request to be accepted.
+Until then, feel free to request new features, following the guidelines specified in the [New Features](#new-features) section.